Skip to main content

 High relevance

-Pays a lump sum to nominated beneficiaries on death.
-Chef-owners often carry kitchen fit-out finance, equipment leases, premises leases, and staff wage obligations that would not survive a permanent income loss; salary-employed chefs typically rely on hands-on earnings without significant employer-funded death cover.
+Life cover pays a lump sum to the people you nominate when you die.
+Chef-owners often carry kitchen fit-out finance, equipment and premises leases, and staff wages that would not survive a permanent loss of their income.
+Employed chefs usually rely on hands-on earnings without much, if any, death cover provided by an employer, which makes personal life cover an important foundation.

 Trauma cover